initforcode/initforcode.github.io/README.md

 ## Code with us.

-We built \#!nit from an idea born of the necessity for change, a change that takes you from the drawing board of the classroom to pragmatic code.\
-We built \#!nit to instil a culture of hacking through collaboration and to forge a platform for collective growth through guidance.\
+Init was an idea born of the necessity for change, a change that would take you from the drawing board of the classroom to pragmatic code.
+We built Init to instil a culture of collaborative hacking and to forge a platform for collective growth.
+Init is our love for code, pursued to share our love for code.
+Init is our revolution to the everyday monotony of college.
+Init is our contribution to growing a community we owe much to.

-We built \#!nit to start a movement that reassess your take on development focused on this change.\
-We built \#!nit from our love for code.\
-Share our movement.
-Code with us. :heart:
+Init is our movement.
+Be a part of our movement.

+For the :heart: of Open Source,\
+The Init Crew

 ## ASD